-Aside from proactively pressing into the two competitive market forces of new entrants and substitution, the United States should continue subsidizing the rapid development of its rare earths supply chains -particularly the midstream layers: ore processing, mineral refining, and alloying.
+Aside from pressing into the two competitive market forces of new entrants and substitution, the United States should continue subsidizing the rapid development of its rare earths supply chains particularly the midstream layers: ore processing, mineral refining, and alloying.
 The faster it can do so, the narrower the window will be for Xi Jinping to play hardball during the waning years of China's monopoly, and the less likely that opportunity is to coincide with an attempted invasion of Taiwan.

-The economic downturn, domestic discontent, and international scrutiny resulting from the PRC's stringent Covid-19 lockdown policies have left Xi Jinping's political capital temporarily spent as he works to patch up relations and entice businesses back to China.
-In order to break the global refining monopoly without sparking a larger geopolitical firestorm, an inflection point in broadening supply diversification needs to be achieved soon.
+The economic downturn, domestic discontent, and international scrutiny resulting from Beijing's stringent COVID-19 lockdown policies have left Xi Jinping's political capital temporarily spent as he works to patch up relations and entice businesses back to the PRC.
+To break the global refining monopoly without sparking a larger geopolitical firestorm, an inflection point in broadening supply diversification needs to be achieved soon.